whiskey drink in speakeasy

 Vibe: Trendy Cocktail Bar

-Percheron is a swanky rooftop bar that is open seasonally and offers great views of the downtown skyline.
+Percheron is a swanky rooftop bar that is open seasonally and offers great views of the downtown skyline – perfect for that photo op you’ve been searching for.

 They feature an impressive selection of craft beers, showcasing both local and international brews.
 The craft cocktail menu is thoughtfully curated, offering seasonal selections, and small plates that pair perfectly.